Tloxipeuhca/node-flickr-sync/README.md

   5. Each folder name would be split by the char '-' to get a collection of tags ;
   6. You can configure the access rules to your photos ;
   7. You can exclude directories to sync ;
-  8. A default conf to try the app, you will upload the current photos (from directory ./photos) to your flick ;
+  8. A default conf to try the app, you will upload the attached photos (directory ./photos) to your flick ;
   9. Continue upload process after an upload error occur ;
   10. Add an application launcher for windows, double click on the sync.bat;
   11. Update photo permissions if config file change ;